Meet Candice

 2. Update and Refresh Evergreen Content

 If a blog post from two years ago still drives consistent traffic, it deserves an update.
-Refresh the statistics and examples, update screenshots and visuals, add internal links to newer posts, and optimize SEO keywords and meta descriptions.
+Refresh the statistics and examples, update screenshots and visuals, add internal links to newer posts, and optimise SEO keywords and meta descriptions.

-This takes a fraction of the time it would to write a brand-new post, and it boosts your rankings.
+This takes a fraction of the time it would take to write a brand-new post, and it boosts your rankings.
 Updated content can rank 20-40% higher in search results.

 3. Double Down on High-Performing Platforms